SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can configure MAAS to work with an existing DHCP server or switch to using the built-in MAAS DHCP service to manage network booting and machine provisioning effectively.

-## Configuring multiple NICs on a machine with MAAS
+## Can't set up multiple NICs on a machine

 <!-- include in main doc -->
 **Problem:**